Council of European Energy Regulators (CEER)

 ICER was established at the World Forum on Energy Regulation, in Athens, 2009.
 Its main purpose is to facilitate cooperation amongst energy regulators on the global scale and to raise public awareness of energy regulation and its role in tackling environmental, socio-economic and market issues.

-Ofgem is actively involved in the work of the Confederation, and contributes to drafting reports and cooperating with other regulators.
-For further up to date information, please refer to ICER website - link opens in a new browser window.
+We are actively involved in the work of the Confederation, and contribute to drafting reports and cooperating with other regulators.

 European Regulators Group for Electricity and Gas (ERGEG)